open-make/airtrack-doc-website/code_usage.md

 For debugging you need to implement several print messages and check which get outputted and which not.

 - There are currently the main important prints to check the functionality implemented.
 You can enable them by setting the variable test_run to "true".
-This variable is located at the top of the ".ino" files.
+This variable is located at the top of the ".ino" file.
     - If all messages get printed, the set up should work as intended.
     - Additionally, you can test it by moving the platform until the prints state to be in the reward lane.
 These prints are always enabled.